 The only reason you’d need to warm up an engine today is for lubrication.
 For your vehicle’s engine, it takes less than 30 seconds to circulate oil throughout, coating all the moving parts in oil.
 Once that happens, it’s safe to drive your car.
 To play it safe, you can follow Natural Resources Canada’s guideline of idling for two to three minutes to warm your engine.

-A car doesn’t have feelings–as long as it’s mechanically safe and visibility is good, you can hit the road.
+A car doesn’t have feelings; as long as it’s mechanically safe and visibility is good, you can hit the road.

 You, on the other hand, aren’t so hardy.
 Nobody relishes the idea of sitting on a cold seat.
 However, running your car’s engine isn’t the best way to get your car’s interior to a comfortable temperature.
 These suggestions are more effective for getting your car’s interior warm quickly.

 Most cars today are more efficient than ever with aluminum engine blocks and cylinder heads, as well as smaller displacement with turbochargers, dispersing much of the heat they make.
 You can idle for hours without ever getting to a comfortable interior temperature.
 Your best bet is to start driving right away so that heat can build up.
 Just make sure your windows are clear and visibility is good first.